Professor Peter Collins is a consultant cardiologist at Royal Brompton Hospital, where he treats both private and NHS patients.

 - microvascular angina

-Professor Collins strongly advocates the prevention of coronary heart disease through optimal management of risk factors.
-He has a special interest in heart disease prevention and management in women and established the women's heart clinic at Royal Brompton Hospital with Dr John Stevenson – one of the first of its kind in the UK.
+Professor Collins strongly promotes the prevention of coronary heart disease through optimal management of risk factors.
+He has a special interest in heart disease prevention and management in women and established the women's heart clinic at Royal Brompton Hospital with Professor John Stevenson – one of the first of its kind in the UK.

-Professor Collins led the publication of the first guide to assess and manage cardiovascular risk in women.
+He led the publication of the first guide to assessing and managing cardiovascular risk in women.

-He has extensively researched the rare but complex condition known as cardiac syndrome X, a condition of troublesome chest pain in the absence of coronary heart disease, and has established a number of new treatment modalities for this difficult-to-manage syndrome.
+In addition to this, he has extensively researched the rare but complex condition known as 'cardiac syndrome X', a condition of troublesome chest pain in the absence of coronary heart disease.
+He has established a number of new treatment modalities for this difficult-to-manage syndrome.

-Professor Collins was a co-investigator on the RSVP trial, a study conducted at the Trust that showed that the radial artery had less furring up five years after surgery when used as a bypass vessel than the conventionally used long saphenous vein.
+Professor Collins was a co-investigator on the replacement after standard versus prolonged use (RSVP) trial, a study conducted at the Trust that showed that the radial artery had less furring up five years after surgery when used as a bypass vessel than the conventionally used long saphenous vein.
 A sub-study led by Professor Collins showed preserved vascular function in radial grafts compared with long saphenous vein grafts.

-Current projects include a British Heart Foundation funded study to understand how fine particles in pollution can worsen cardiopulmonary health, and what preventive measures and advice may be taken.
+Currently, Professor Collins is researching a British Heart Foundation-funded study to understand how fine particles in pollution can worsen cardiopulmonary health, and what preventive measures and advice may be taken.

-Professor Collins has been responsible for the education and training of many specialist cardiology trainees at Royal Brompton & Harefield NHS Foundation Trust.
+Professor Peter Collins has been responsible for the education and training of many specialist cardiology trainees at Royal Brompton & Harefield Hospitals.
 He runs the undergraduate cardiology medical course and chairs the committee for final-year medical students at Imperial College London.
 He also chairs the education and training board at the Trust.

 As well as supervising research students, many of whom are now consultant cardiologists, Professor Collins organises an annual cardiovascular update for GPs at the Trust.

-Professor Collins has also lectured extensively to national and international medical societies and universities.
-He teaches postgraduate students from around the world, including Australasia, China, North Africa and Europe.
+Professor Collins has also lectured extensively to national and international medical societies and universities and teaches postgraduate students from around the world.

-He is or has been a member and board member of several renowned societies and committees such as the International Menopause Society and British Menopause Society.
-He is currently the chairman of the newly formed task force on gender of the European Society of Cardiology.
+He is or has been, a member and board member of several renowned societies and committees such as the International Menopause Society and the British Menopause Society.
+He is currently the chairman of the newly formed task force on gender equality in the European Society of Cardiology.

 Private patient referral